 Figure 2 below shows, month by month, the first three years of the Hebrew calendar from our first example.
-This table demonstrates how the fixed number of months within the Hebrew calendar layout, except for the eighth and ninth months that are either 29 or 30 days based on the calendar's rules, along with the insertion of a 30-day leap-month for the leap year.
-Again, dates have been highlighted to show just how often each start of the calculated month differs from the Molad and the moon's conjunction.
-Of the 37 months listed, only 8 of those months have all three events occurring on the same day (or 21.6% of the time).
-This demonstrates the overall disconnect the calculated Hebrew calendar has with both the Molad and the actual lunar cycle, with some months starting up to three days later than the conjunction and the Molad, at times, falling the day prior.
-That's a total of four calendar days' variance from the day of the moon's conjunction.
+This table demonstrates how the fixed number of months within the Hebrew calendar layout, except for the eighth and ninth months that are either 29 or 30 days based on the calendar's rules, along with the insertion of a 30-day leap-month for the intercalary year.

+While the intercalary year can appropriately be considered a leap-month, the additional arbitrary rules can delay a date from the calculated Molad either a full 24 or 48 hours.
+Again, dates have been highlighted in Figure 2 to show how often these delays occur from the actual lunar cycle from conjunction to conjunction.
+Of the 37 months listed, only 11 of those months have all three events occurring on the same date (or 29.7% of the time).
+This demonstrates the overall disconnect the calculated Hebrew calendar has with the moon, even though most consider or believe it to be directly lunar based.
+There are times, although rare, when the Molad can even fall on the day prior to the conjunction.
+That's gives a total variation of up to four calendar days the calculations differ from the actual conjunction event.